J. K. Choudhury

 Jugal Kishore Choudhury (1918 in Goalpara, Assam - 1998) was an Indian architect and urban planner known for his concrete architectural designs.

 Biography

 He studied at the Sir J. J. School of Art in Bombay.
 He then continued his studies in England at London University.
 After that he moved to the United States and worked in New York for renowned architect Antonin Raymond.

 He was associated with renowned architects like Le Corbusier and Pierre Jeanneret during they worked in Chandigarh.

-He designed the Punjab Engineering College main campus buildings in the 1950's and the IIT Delhi main building and Department of Mathematics auditorium in the 1960's.
+He designed the Punjab Engineering College main campus buildings in the 1950s and the IIT Delhi main building and Department of Mathematics auditorium in the 1960s.

 Awards and honours

 The Government of India awarded the fourth highest Indian civilian honour of Padma Shri in 1977.
 He is a recipient of the Baburao Mhatre Gold Medal from the Indian Institute of Architects, which he received in 1994.
 Dalmia Cements, a part of Dalmia Group, has established a forum, Padmashree Jugal Kishore Chowdhury Forum of Excellence, in association with the Jugal Kishore Chowdhury Charitable and Educational Trust and Association of Architects Assam (AAA).
 The forum has instituted an annual award in Choudhury's name, JKC Award of Excellence for recognizing excellence in architecture.